-2. How can strengthened accountability drive system improvement?
+2. How does shared accountability drive improvement?

 The NSW Government's review of Local Schools Local Decisions was undertaken to ensure the right balance between autonomy, accountability, and support for schools.

-The development of the School Success Model included consideration of system improvement programs in New Zealand and Ontario, Canada.
+The development of the School Success Model includes consideration of system improvement programs in New Zealand and Ontario, Canada.
 While the differences between each system are considerable, both Ontario and New Zealand serve cohorts with demographic similarities to New South Wales and have developed promising programs that target support resources to schools according to performance and need.

-One feature the two systems share is the use of student outcome data to target support to underperforming schools and disadvantaged student cohorts.
+One feature the two systems share is the use of student outcome data to target and inform support to underperforming schools and disadvantaged student cohorts.
 The Ontario Focused Intervention Partnership program, for example, provides support to schools that underperform in comparison to contextually comparable schools, where this support is tailored according to need.
 In New Zealand, research has indicated the effectiveness of data-targeted support in addressing the needs of disadvantaged cohorts, with particular success in improving educational outcomes for Māori and Pasifika student cohorts in a variety of outcome areas, including literacy, numeracy, and participation in tertiary education.

 To effectively and equitably drive performance improvement, performance accountability frameworks must be appropriately calibrated.
 This requires the reform program to: